 Following the commencement of EPA negotiations with Japan in January 2004, Malaysia has been promoting efforts for EPA negotiations.
-As of 2017, seven EPAs/FTAs have come into force (however, with Chile, only goods-related provisions have come into force; provisions on services and investment are still negotiated).
-Malaysia officially became a member state of the TPP negotiations in December 2010, and commenced FTA negotiations with the EU in 2010; seven rounds of negotiations have been held up to April 2012, and after temporary suspension, the negotiations resumed in July 2015.
+As of 2017, seven EPAs/FTAs have come into force (however, with Chile, only goods-related provisions have come into force.)
+Malaysia officially became a member state of the TPP negotiations in December 2010, and commenced FTA negotiations with the EU in 2010.
+After temporary suspension, the negotiation was finally concluded in December 2015..